AlexTestz/Services-vet/get-service/README.md

-## Notas
+## Notes

-- El endpoint con query param (`/api/services?name=...`) es más robusto para búsquedas con tildes, ñ o espacios.
+- The endpoint with query param (`/api/services?name=...`) is more robust for searches with accents, ñ, or spaces.
-- El endpoint por ruta (`/api/services/name/:name`) puede fallar con caracteres especiales debido a la codificación de la URL.
+- The endpoint by route (`/api/services/name/:name`) may fail with special characters due to URL encoding.
-- El CORS está abierto para facilitar el desarrollo, pero se recomienda restringirlo en producción.
+- CORS is open to facilitate development, but it is recommended to restrict it in production.
-- La conexión a MongoDB debe estar correctamente configurada y accesible desde el
+- The connection to MongoDB must be correctly configured and accessible from the